Puerto Rico's Economic Crisis Fact Sheet

 A Call to Action for Sustainable Change

-Join us in addressing the severe economic challenges faced by southwestern Puerto Rico.
+Join us in addressing the severe economic challenges faced by Puerto Rican brothers and sisters.
 Together, we can foster sustainable development and bring hope to this resilient community.

 Economic Instability